MilenTecle/random-destination/README.md

     ![Google spreadsheeet](images/readme-images/google-spreadsheet.PNG)

-7. An option to choose another city.
+7. An option to choose another city unlimited times.
 The user needs to type y or n.
 If not invalid choice will display.

     ![Another city choice](images/readme-images/another-city.PNG)